xieyuankun/FSD-Dataset/README.md

  This repository presents a subset of the FSD dataset for song deepfake detection.
  FSD is our our work titled "FSD: An Initial Chinese Dataset for Fake Song Detection," which was available on arxiv at "https://arxiv.org/abs/2309.02232".
 ## Update
+- We have released all fake song samples for non-commercial academic research.
+You can access them via the following link: https://drive.google.com/drive/folders/19J4Y3lvbL12Z29irO7HNrfFvgA1mkyVz?usp=drive_link.
+The folder contains all song samples, vocal samples, and short segments divided by breath pauses for training purposes.
+When applying for access to the dataset, please be sure to provide your name, affiliated institution, and intended use.

-We have released the best song-trained ADD model, W2V2-LCNN, as outlined in the paper.
+- We have released the best song-trained ADD model, W2V2-LCNN, as outlined in the paper.
 The output logits can be seen in `/Inference_score`.
 ![](./img/table4.png) The speech-trained ADD model by 19LA, W2V2-LCNN, can be found in this repository [ADD-W2V2-LCNN-19LA0.6](https://github.com/xieyuankun/ADD-W2V2-LCNN-19LA0.6).
 ## Inference
 Run `python generate_FSD_online.py` to generate the result txt.